XinRC/CS-1134/lecture5/README.md

 </div>

->Linear Search: Searches one by one
+-Linear Search: Searches one by one

 ```python
 def linear_search(lst, val): #searching through a list ot find a target value